 Abuse at home

 The movie takes place during the 1950-60s (despite glaring anachronisms), a period during which actual MK-Ultra experiments were known to be taking place.
-The main protagonist of Sucker Punch is a twenty year old girl known only as Baby Doll.
+The main protagonist of Sucker Punch is a twenty-year-old girl known only as Baby Doll.
 Her name strongly suggests mind control: “baby dolls” do not control their movements or environments.
-Baby Doll’s background and road to mind control mirrors the story of many real life Monarch slaves: an abusive parent caused multiple traumas at a young age, making her predisposed to dissociation.
+Baby Doll’s background and road to mind control mirror the story of many real-life Monarch slaves: an abusive parent caused multiple traumas at a young age, making her predisposed to dissociation.
 Her “ownership” is then transferred to an institution where the actual programming takes place, under the supervision of specialists (handlers).

-The movie’s introductory sequences presents Baby Doll’s source of trauma: an evil step-father.
+The movie’s introductory sequences present Baby Doll’s source of trauma: an evil step-father.

 “The type of father who is most preferred by the Programmers to offer up their children for programming is the phile.
 If a father will abuse his own little baby girl, then the Programmers know that the man has no conscience.
 This father’s involvement in criminal activity (and thereby his vulnerability) can be continually increased.
 They want men who they believe will not develop any qualms later on in life about what they have done.”

 – Fritz Springmeier, The Illuminati Formula to Create a Mind Control Slave

 The step-father calls the police and accuses Baby Doll of killing her own sister – a crime he committed.
 She is arrested by the police and immediately drugged.
 Her ordeal as a Monarch slave begins.